jy-cs/Assign_01_jyang/README.md

 ## Introduction
 This is the A1 project of COMP-8730 W2023 at the University of Windsor.
-The project is mainly about using minimum edit distance to correct spelling erros.
+The project is mainly about using minimum edit distance to correct spelling errors.

 ## Setup
     * !python --version